danfuzz/samizdat/samizdat-0/README.md

   in-language bindings.
 The former are the parts of the core library that need to be (or are most conveniently) implemented in C. The latter are what can be implemented in Samizdat Layer 0.
-Depends on util, dat, io, and lang.
+Depends on util, dat, const, io, and lang.
 It also bundles in code from the parallel directory `samizdat-0-lib`.

 * main &mdash; Where it all comes together.
 This implements the C `main()` function.
 Depends on everything else.